-On July 8, 2016, the Company entered into a Master Service Agreement with Royal Free London NHS Foundation Trust, which included access rights to the laboratory space at the Royal Free Hospital, Pond Street, London, with a 5-year term.
+On July 8, 2016, the Company entered into a Master Service Agreement ("MSA") with Royal Free London NHS Foundation Trust, which included access rights to the laboratory space at the Royal Free Hospital, Pond Street, London, with a 5-year term.
 The Master Service Agreement was due to expire on August 31, 2020.
-On June 1, 2020, the Master Service Agreement was renewed and will expire on August 31, 2023.
-As of December 31, 2022, the future minimum payments to be committed to in relation to this lease up to the break date are £0.4 million or \$0.5 million.
+On June 1, 2020, the Master Service Agreement was renewed and was due to expire on August 31, 2023.
+These leases were renewed and expire on May 31, 2025.
+In addition, in October 2023, the Company entered into a lease under this MSA for additional office space at this location expiring in June 2024, with a three-month rolling break clause.

 On February 1, 2019, the Company entered into six agreements with Stevenage Bioscience Catalyst to lease office and laboratory suites at Gunnels Wood Road, Stevenage, Hertfordshire, which were due to expire on January 31, 2021.
 In February 2021, the Company renewed the agreements which expired on July 31, 2022.
-On July 29, 2022, the Company renewed five of the agreements which commenced on August 1, 2022 with lease periods through April 2024, with a break clause at December 31, 2022.
+On July 29, 2022, the Company renewed five of the agreements which commenced on August 1, 2022 with three of the leases expiring in April 2024 and two of the leases expiring on December 31, 2023. with a two-month rolling break clause.
+The two leases that expired on December 31, 2023 were not renewed.